ClickCease

 What Items Must Be Included in Calculating Your Regular Rate of Pay?

-There are a variety of items that are required to be added to your compensation to calculate your regular rate of pay, such as:
+There are various items that are required to be added to your compensation to calculate your regular rate of pay, such as:

-• Shift Differentials: You get a higher rate for working some shifts, such as graveyard or weekends.
+• Shift Differentials: You get a higher rate for working certain shifts, such as graveyard or weekend shifts.

-• Increased rates for working more hazardous work.
+• Increased rates apply to more hazardous work.

 • Attendance bonuses.